googleartsculture/classifier-automl/README.md

-# Classification API (using AutoML)
+# Fabricius Workbench Classification API (using AutoML)

 Classifying candidate hieroglyphs using models hosted and trained on Google Cloud AutoML Vision.

-This API is required by the Google Arts and Culture Fabricius Workbench, code found at [googleartsculture/workbench](https://github.com/googleartsculture/workbench)
+This API is required by the Google Arts and Culture Fabricius Workbench, code found at [googleartsculture/workbench](https://github.com/googleartsculture/workbench).
+For more infomation go to the [Google Arts and Culture home page](https://experiments.withgoogle.com/fabricius) for the project.

 ## Contributing